xpmatteo/tddforandroid/manuscript/400-fairy-fingers.md

       assertEquals("(4.0,400.0)->(5.0,500.0)->(6.0,600.0)", core.getTrail(1).toString());
     }

-A> To make the exposition shorter, we are showing you the end results of many TDD cycles.
+A> To make the exposition shorter, we are showing you the end results of many TDD red-green-refactor cycles.

 The implementation that we get after passing the last test is the following: